adamcatley/adamcatley.github.io/docs/AirTag.md

 # Apple AirTag

 This page serves as a central resource for technical details, security research, reverse engineering, and anything else about the Apple AirTag.
+It is a combination of my own work and a collection of publicly available information.

+[Tweet me](https://twitter.com/adamcatley) with corrections/improvements/suggestions.

 ## Key Facts

-- Uses off the shelf components, apart from Apple's U1 chip for UWB
+- Uses **off the shelf** components, apart from Apple's U1 chip for UWB
-- The popular nRF52832 is used for BLE and NFC
+- The popular **nRF52832** is used for BLE and NFC
-- Sleep curent consumption of 2.3µA gives max 10 years of battery life
+- Sleep curent consumption of **2.3µA** gives over 10 years of potential battery life
-- Updates BLE address and advertisement data once a day at 02:00 UTC
+- Updates BLE address and advertisement data **once a day** at 02:00 UTC
-- Updates last byte of advertisement data every 15 minutes
+- Updates last byte of advertisement data every **15 minutes**
-- Goes into lost mode exactly 3 days after being away from owner
+- Goes into lost mode exactly **3 days** after being away from owner
-- Makes noise once every 6 hours while in lost mode and movement is detected
+- Makes noise once every **6 hours** while in lost mode and movement is detected
-- Samples the accelerometer every 10 seconds when waiting for movement
+- Samples the accelerometer every **10 seconds** when waiting for movement
-- Transmits BLE advertisement every 2 seconds when away from owner's device
+- Transmits BLE advertisement every **2 seconds** when away from owner's device
-- Connection inverval of 1 second when near owner's device
+- Connection inverval of **1 second** when near owner's device
-- Needs at least 1.9V battery voltage
+- Needs at least **1.9V** battery voltage to startup
+- 32Mbit flash storage is **unencrypted**
+- Programming interface easily accessible via test pads

 ## Background Research